madpsy/xpa125b_controller/README.md

  If you are using `rigctld` on Windows you need a recent version of Hamlib due to a bug I discovered while developing this controller.
 More details here: https://github.com/Hamlib/Hamlib/issues/873

+# MQTT

+As well as allowing control of the amplifier by publishing MQTT events the system is always updating current state to MQTT.
+You can use this feature to act as a bridge between Rigctl and MQTT even when no amplifier is involved.
+To do this:

+  1. Configure MQTT server/username/password in the config (ensure `mqtt_enabled` is `true`)
+  2. Configure Rigctl settings in the config and optionally make it the default mode

+Now every state change will be published as an event to MQTT to be consumed by other software, such as Node Red (https://nodered.org/) to trigger other actions.
+You could go wild and use this to have a big LED matrix display showing the current frequency and PTT state.

 # Web Interface

 A simple web interface is available on port 80 which allows access to basic functionality aswel as documentation.
 This uses REST so anything which can be done here can also be achieved via the API.